The dual approach to non-negative super-resolution: perturbation analysis and $\ell_1$ data fidelity: Proofs

-By using the bound on $\|E\|_2$ from \eqref{eq:norm E}, the above holds if \eqref{eq:cond t} holds.
+which is the condition \eqref{eq:cond t} in the statement of the theorem.
 Note that by imposing this, we also ensure that the condition for the series in \eqref{eq:bound norm A} to converge holds, since $D\|\Phi^{\dagger}\|_2^2$ is equal to the right hand side of \eqref{eq:rhs cond}.